harriebird/clonezilla-web/src/en/docs/step-by-step/restore-disk-image.md

 ### The advanced parameters for restoring mode

+::: details Click to view the content
-::: details The advanced parameters for saving mode Select advanced parameters
+Select advanced parameters

 Choose the extra parameters you want.
-Here we just press enter to accept the default settings:
+Here we just press `enter` to accept the default settings:

 ![Accept default selected settings](./images/restore-disk-image/ocs-09-advanced-param-extra.png)